 On another note, I also really like Shoji Meguro's music in this game.
 I wouldn't mind listening to some of the tracks while working on stuff at the computer.
-And if you're a big fan of this game, you can find three wallpapers at the official Japanese site.
+And if you're a big fan of this game, you can find three wallpapers at the official Japanese site (now gone so you can visit the Wayback Machine instead).
 I would have preferred it if they used some of the cool looking backdrops from the game in them but oh well, you can't have everything.

 Well, I guess this might be the last we'll be seeing of these characters because the real sequel "Trauma Center: New Blood" takes place 10 years after GUILT.
 Even so, I hope they do bring back some of the old cast!
 Online leaderboards should be fun but, for the two player co-op mode I'm not sure I'll be able to find anyone to team up with.
 Maybe I can use both my hands and feet ^^;